stacks-network/rendezvous/docs/chapter_7.md

 ### Add an Ice-Breaker Test

 Before writing any meaningful properties, it's a good idea to check that Rendezvous can run.
-Add a simple "always-true" test to verify your setup:
+Add a simple "always-true" test to verify your setup.
 Open `contracts/stx-defi.tests.clar` and add an always-true test:

 ```clarity